Formalizing «Boundaries» with Markov blankets + Criticism of this approach

-[The section below is largely a conceptual distillation of Andrew Critch’s Part 3a: Defining boundaries as directed Markov blankets.]
+[The post is largely a conceptual distillation of Andrew Critch’s Part 3a: Defining boundaries as directed Markov blankets.]

 Explaining Markov blankets

-By the end of this section, I intend for you to understand the following (Pearlian causal) diagram:
+By the end of this section, I want you to understand the following diagram (Pearlian causal diagram):

-(Note: I will assume a basic familiarity with Markov chains in this post.)
+Also: I will assume a basic familiarity with Markov chains in this post.

 First, I want you to imagine a simple Markov chain that represents the fact that a human influences itself over time: